-In the meantime, your HSA are deductible from your gross pay on the front page of your tax return, potentially putting you into a lower tax bracket.
-In 2019, the tax deduction is up to $3,500 for singles and $7,000 for families.
+In the meantime, your HSA contributions are deductible from your gross income on the front page of your tax return, potentially putting you into a lower tax bracket.
+In 2020, the tax deduction is up to $3,550 for singles and $7,100 for families.
 The funds grow tax-free and aren’t a “use it or lose it” plan.
 Grow and build the account for your future healthcare needs.
 You can also spend the money tax-free on qualified medical expenses, and you can invest the money in much the same way you invest an IRA.
 You can even invest HSA funds in real estate.

-- YEAR END TIP: The important tip here is that you want to choose the PROPER insurance for 2020 NOW, or you won’t get the HSA deduction in 2020.
-It takes planning NOW in order to get the write-off next year and your deadline is December 15, 2019.
-NOTE- You can still make the contribution for the 2019 HSA deduction up until April 15, 2020.
+- YEAR END TIP: The important tip here is that you want to choose the PROPER insurance for 2021, or you won’t get the HSA deduction in 2021.
+NOTE- You can still make the contribution for the 2020 HSA deduction up until April 15, 2021.